 \subsubsection{Squeezed-state protocols}

-The first Gaussian CV-QKD protocol~\cite{Cerf2001} is based on the symmetrical Gaussian modulation of squeezed states, when Alice randomly switches between squeezing of two orthogonal quadratures and applies Gaussian modulation to the squeezed one.
-Bob then performs homodyne detection by switching between $T_\text{hetB}=\{0,1\}$ and the trusted parties perform bases reconciliation, keeping those elements of the key that were modulated and measured in the same squeezed quadrature.
+The first Gaussian CV-QKD protocol~\cite{Cerf2001} is based on the symmetrical Gaussian modulation of the squeezed states, when Alice randomly switches between the squeezing of two orthogonal quadratures and applies Gaussian modulation to the squeezed one.
+Bob then performs homodyne detection by switching between $T_\text{hetB}=\{0,1\}$, and the trusted parties perform basis reconciliation, keeping those elements of the key that were modulated and measured in the same squeezed quadrature.
 With certain adaptations and thanks to the intrinsic symmetry, the squeezed-state homodyne-detection protocol also enables composable security against general attacks~\cite{Furrer2012}, as we discuss in Sec. \ref{sec:theosec}.
-The squeezed-state protocol with heterodyne detection is also possible, but was shown to be theoretically sub-optimal~\cite{GarciaPatron2007} in the asymptotic regime, as it does not benefit from measurement of the anti-squeezed quadrature, while containing the vacuum noise from the balanced coupling of the heterodyne detection.
-However, heterodyne detection may become useful in the finite-size regime, where measurement of the anti-squeezed quadrature may improve the parameter estimation and the resulting key rate~\cite{Oruganti2025}.
+The squeezed-state protocol with heterodyne detection is also possible, but was shown to be theoretically suboptimal~\cite{GarciaPatron2007} in the asymptotic regime, as it does not benefit from measurement of the antisqueezed quadrature, while it contains the vacuum noise from the balanced coupling of the heterodyne detection.
+However, heterodyne detection may become useful in the finite-size regime, where measurement of the antisqueezed quadrature may improve the parameter estimation and the resulting key rate~\cite{Oruganti2025}.
 The Gaussian UD protocol can also be extended to squeezed signal states~\cite{Usenko2018}.
-Signal squeezing was shown helpful to improve the robustness of the protocols to channel noise~\cite{Garcia2009}, especially when additional modulation of squeezed states beyond the level of anti-squeezing is used~\cite{Madsen2012} (as we discuss in detail in Sec. \ref{subsec:sqz_sig}), and to inefficient post-processing~\cite{Usenko2011}.
-Squeezed signal states can also be used to perform DM CV-QKD~\cite{Denys2021}, but this avenue, up to the best of our knowledge, has not been explored in practice.
+Signal squeezing was shown to be helpful to improve the robustness of the protocols to channel noise~\cite{Garcia2009}, especially when additional modulation of squeezed states beyond the level of antisqueezing is used~\cite{Madsen2012} (as we discuss in Sec. \ref{subsec:sqz_sig}), and to inefficient postprocessing~\cite{Usenko2011}.
+Squeezed signal states can also be used to perform DM CV QKD~\cite{Denys2021}, but this avenue, to our knowledge, has not been explored in practice.